Public Relations Course

 Successful TV pitches mean getting both the big ideas and the little details right.
 (Yes, there’s homework…but it’s the fun kind that means you get to watch TV and call it “research!”).

-This course follows 7 Steps that take you from “how do I get my business on TV” to grabbing the spotlight.
+For $497, this course follows 7 Steps that take you from “how do I get my business on TV” to grabbing the spotlight.
 Peg helps you book TV segments, prep for the big day and make the most of your time on TV.

 You can learn how to get on TV.
 Get Started